About

 • Reporting on Centre performance and KPIs

-• Operation of sub-committees (including the Research, Future Leaders and Gender Equity, Diversity & Inclusion (GEDI) Committees)
+• Oversight of sub-committees (including the Research, Future Leaders, Training & Mentoring and Gender Equity, Diversity & Inclusion (GEDI) Committees)

-The COEMinerals Advisory Board provides advice and feedback on the Centre’s Strategic Plan, and where appropriate facilitates engagement and new opportunities:
+The COEMinerals Advisory Board provides high level advice and feedback on the Centre’s Strategic Plan and where appropriate facilitates engagement and new opportunities:

-Professor Simon Biggs (Advisory Board Chair), Vice Chancellor and President, James Cook University, Australia
+• Professor Simon Biggs, Vice Chancellor and President, James Cook University, Australia (Chair)